Food libel laws: Beef Products, Inc. v. ABC News (Pink Slime case)

 On March 7, 2012, ABC News aired a segment dedicated to investigating a beef product called lean finely textured beef (LFTB) sold by the South Dakota beef company Beef Products, Inc (BPI).
 ABC News correspondents, including Diane Sawyer, reported on a whistleblower's claim that BPI's LFTB was used as a filler in the ground beef sold by many American beef companies, as a way of cutting costs.
 According to the unknown whistleblower and ABC News, BPI's LFTB was derived from beef trimmings sprayed with ammonia, and resembled "pink slime".
 Throughout March and April, ABC News continued to run segments and publish articles about BPI's LFTB, including publishing updates on the company's financial losses after the original segment's airing.

 On September 12, 2012, BPI sued ABC News for food disparagement under South Dakota's food libel legislation.
 They claimed that ABC News falsely portrayed their product, lean finely textured beef, as unfit for human consumption.
 BPI also claimed that ABC News' disparaging content led to serious financial damages for BPI.
 By their report, sales of BPI's LFTB dropped from five million to two million pounds per week, prompting the closure of three out of four production facilities and the lay-off of 700 employees.
 ABC News responded by calling for the case to be dismissed, arguing that it was within ABC News' First Amendment rights to investigate matters of possible concern to their viewers.

 The case went to trial in June, 2017.
 Under South Dakota's Agricultural Food Products Disparagement Act, BPI could have received as much as $5.7 billion in statutory trebled damages were ABC News found liable.
-After the case had been tried for only three out of the expected eight weeks, ABC News and BPI reached a settlement of $177 million, the largest settlement recorded for a media defamation case.
+After the case had been tried for only three out of the expected eight weeks, ABC News and BPI reached a settlement of $177 million.
+At the time, this was the largest settlement recorded for a media defamation case.
 The terms of the settlement were not released.